instill-ai/python-sdk/README.md

 ### Config `Instill Core` or `Instill Cloud` instance

-Before we can start using this SDK, you will need to create and fill the host related configs, currently the config file path is `${HOME}/.config/instill/config.yaml`
+Before we can start using this SDK, you will need to create a config file under this path `${HOME}/.config/instill/config.yaml`, and within that path you will need to fill in some basic parameters for your desired host.[^1]

-> [!NOTE]
+[^1]: You can obtain an `api_token`, by simply going to Settings > API Tokens page from the console, no matter it is `Instill Core` or `Instill Cloud`.

-> For each instance you are going to config, you will have to obtain an `api_token`, by going to Settings > API Tokens page from the console, no matter it is `Instill Core` or `Instill Cloud`.
+Within the config file, you can define multiple instances with the `alias` of your liking, later in the SDK you can refer to this `alias` to switch between instances.[^2]

-Within the config file, you can define multiple instances with the `alias` of your liking, later in the SDK you can refer to this `alias` to switch between the instance.
+[^2]: SDK will load the configs for `alias` named `default` when start up.
+So it is required to have at least one instance named `default`.

 ```yaml
 hosts: